 Health care providers who conduct certain electronic transactions

 HIPAA covered health care providers include doctors, clinics, hospitals, psychologists, dentists, chiropractors, nursing homes, and pharmacies that conduct certain payment and coverage-related health care transactions electronically.
 For example, a provider that electronically submits a claim to a health plan is a covered health care provider.
 Providers range from small physician practices to large hospital systems.
-See 45 CFR 160.103 for definitions of health care provider and transaction.
+See 45 CFR 160.103 .

 Health plans include health insurance companies; health maintenance organizations (HMOs); company health plans; and government programs that pay for health care, such as Medicare, Medicaid, and the military and veterans’ health care programs.
 Read HHS’s Covered Entities and Business Associates for more information.
-See also 45 CFR 160.103 for definition of health plan.
+See also 45 CFR 160.103.

 Health care clearinghouses are entities that process nonstandard health information they receive from another entity into standard data elements or a standard transaction, or vice versa.
 For example, an entity that processes nonstandard health information into a standard transaction to send claim information from a health care provider to a health plan is health care clearinghouse.
 A health care clearinghouse is acting as a business associate when it conducts these services for another covered entity or business associate.
 Read HHS’s Covered Entities and Business Associates for more information.
 See 45 CFR 160.103 for definitions of health care clearinghouse and transaction.